Akshay-Rohatgi/blog/_posts/2023-08-10-How-To-Win-CyberPatriot.md

 ## Misconception 2: “Gotta Catch ‘em all!”

-Misconception two is the idea that there is one magical resource out there with all the vulnerabilities.
-This primarily stems from the previously mentioned, inaccurate idea that the competition is entirely centered around obscure or esoteric system settings.
+Misconception two primarily stems from the previously mentioned, inaccurate idea that the competition is entirely centered around obscure or esoteric system settings.
 Due to the incorrect definition, students often fall into a dangerous habit of treating CyberPatriot like Pokémon.

 Pokémon at a very basic level centers around the idea that Pokémon trainers collect as many Pokémon as possible (the show’s main slogan is literally “Gotta Catch ‘em all!”) and lay them out in battle hoping to win.

 > I understand this is a very simplified description of the franchise but it’s just to serve as an easy analogy.
->

 I believe that many competitors fall into the trap of trying to “catch” all the vulnerabilities they can during competition.
 They spend hours upon hours the weeks before a qualification round perusing through every system hardening guide they can get their hands on and adding every fix they find to their checklists or scripts.
 They then blindly throw these fixes at every image they see hoping that they get as many vulnerabilities as they can.
 They then write down these vulnerabilities and add them to their big “CyberPatriot Vulnerability Bank.”
 While this approach to hardening is not completely wrong and even effective when used properly, it should not be the main strategy teams use when approaching a competition image.